Thaciano: Grêmio

 On 29 November 2017, after scoring a career-best ten goals, Thaciano agreed to a two-year loan deal with Grêmio, with a buyout clause.
 On 7 May 2019, he was bought outright by the club for a fee of R$ 2 million for 80% of his federative rights, and signed a three-year contract.

 On 23 November 2020, Thaciano renewed his link with the Tricolor until 2024.

 Loans to Bahia and Altay

 On 1 April 2021, Thaciano was loaned to Bahia until the end of the year.
 On 16 July, however, he moved abroad and joined Süper Lig side Altay also in a temporary deal.

+Thaciano ended his stint in European football, where he made 31 appearances, scored three goals, and provided one assist.

 Bahia return

 On 31 March 2023, Thaciano signed a permanent deal with Bahia until 2025.
 He immediately established himself as a starter, before renewing his contract until 2027 on 21 March 2024.

 Thaciano finished the 2024 season with 15 goals, also scoring the club's goal number 10,000 back in March.